JustinHenderson88/Bernard_bot/README.md

 ```
 node app
 ```
-On default, the app will be hosted on `localhost:7500`.
+By default, the app will be hosted on `localhost:7500`

+(Add some cool screenshot on startup here)

 ## API Reference